Elyasb14/twnet/README.md

 #### Key Exchange
 - Each side generates its own private/public key pair.
+    - generate that pair on the node by running `wg genkey | tee privatekey | wg pubkey > publickey`
 - Public keys are exchanged and used to authenticate the tunnel.

 ### `node1` WireGuard Config (Linux)